 If you feel a like you’ve wasted too much time and joy on one or more of the points above, this quick actionable closing exercise is for YOU.

 Choose any area in your life that you want to improve, and then:

 - Write down the specific details about your current circumstances.
 (What’s bothering you?
 Where are you stuck?
 What do you want to change?)

 - Write down your answer to this question: What are the daily habits that have contributed to your current circumstances?
 (Be honest with yourself.
 What are you doing regularly that actually contributes to the situation you’re in?)

 - Write down a few specific details about the “better circumstances” you’d like to create for yourself.
 (What would make you happy?
 What does an improved situation look like for you?)

 - Write down your answer to this question: What are the daily habits that will get you from where you are to where you want to be?
 (Think about it.
 What small, daily steps will help you gradually move forward from point A to point B?)

 Now, it’s your turn…

-Yes, it’s your turn to not fall back into your old patterns of living simply because they’re more comfortable and easier to access.
+Yes, it’s your turn to not fall back into your old patterns of living this year simply because they’re more comfortable and easier to access.
 It’s your turn to remember that you’re leaving certain habits and situations behind for a reason: to improve your life — because you can’t move forward if you keep going back.
 And it’s undoubtedly your turn to reclaim your joy and make your time count going forward!